 |in total||If the summation of every point in the series crosses the threshold, then an alert is triggered.
 It adds the |

 as_count().
 See as_count() in Monitor Evaluations for details.

-Monitors are evaluated at a certain frequency (every minute most of the time) looking back at the last
+Monitors are evaluated at a certain frequency, looking back at the last

 Use thresholds to set a numeric value for triggering an alert.
 Depending on your chosen metric, the editor displays the unit used (

 Datadog has two types of notifications (alert and warning).
 Monitors recover automatically based on the alert or warning threshold but additional conditions can be specified.
 For additional information on recovery thresholds, see What are recovery thresholds?.
 For example, if a monitor alerts when the metric is above

 3 and recovery thresholds are not specified, the monitor recovers once the metric value goes back below

 |Alert threshold (required)||The value used to trigger an alert notification.|

 |Warning threshold||The value used to trigger a warning notification.|

 |Alert recovery threshold||An optional threshold to indicate an additional condition for alert recovery.|